Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 <h2 id="introduction">1.
 Introduction to Minimalism</h2>

-Digital minimalism is a topic that is "all-that-jazz" right now.
+Digital minimalism is a topic that is "all-that-rage" right now.

 Type "What is Digital Minimalism" into your web browser search bar and you'll be greeted with an absolute plethora of articles ranging from full "how-to" guides to quick 2-minute "best tips" posts.